 Bring it to a rolling boil and boil it for EXACTLY 5 minutes, stirring constantly (A rolling boil is a boil that doesn’t go away when you’re stirring!)
 For those of you that prefer a temperature, it should be 234F.

-Immediately remove from the heat and add the white chocolate chips, the entire jar of marshmallow Cream, stirring constantly until smooth and fully incorporated, add the maple extract, nuts & Candied Bacon pieces, stir quickly to incorporate, mixture will be thick and starting to harded!
+Immediately remove from the heat and add the white chocolate chips, the entire jar of marshmallow cream, stirring constantly until smooth and fully incorporated, add the maple extract, nuts & Candied Bacon pieces, stir quickly to incorporate, the mixture will be thick and starting to harden!

 Pour into a 9’x9″ buttered foil pan or prepared silicone mold.